Name Change Checklist

 What do I need to change my passport after my ceremony?

-This part would apply to anyone changing their name for any other reason than marriage.
+This part would apply to anyone changing their name after their wedding ceremony or any other reason.

-As well as completing a standard passport application form you also need to submit
+As well as completing a standard passport application form that you get from the post office or online, you also need to submit

 - two verified passport photos and